engineeringstores/react-stores-2022/.github/ISSUE_TEMPLATE/feature-request.md

 ---
-name: 'Standard Issue '
+name: 'Feature Request'
-about: Template for a standard issue
+about: Submit a feature request
-title: ''
-labels: ''
-assignees: ''

 ---

 ## **Description:**

-Describe the general demands of the issue.
+Describe the general demands.

 ## **Requirements:**